aless80/DeepSeeButtons/README.md

 # DeepSeeButtons
 Script used by the DeepSee support group at InterSystems to gather system information.

-Import DeepSeeButtons.mac to the %SYS namespace or to any namespace running DeepSee.
-If your Caché version does not support the new UDL formatting (Caché 2016.1 and below), import DeepSeeButtons.xml.
+Import DeepSeeButtons.xml or DeepSeeButtons.mac to the %SYS namespace or to any namespace running DeepSee.
+The DeepSeeButtons.mac file uses the new UDL formatting, which should work on IS IRIS and Caché version above 2016.1.
 Launch DeepSeeButtons from terminal as:

 `%SYS>Do ^DeepSeeButtons`